 The School of Design offers courses leading to the qualifications of a Bachelor's or a Master's degree in design.
 We accept students to the Master's programme once a year.

 Here you'll find a guide to the application procedure and you'll find the latest MA-guide for you to download.
-The School of Design can offer you a full Master's Programme, taught in Danish and English.
+The School of Design can offer you a full two year Master's Programme, taught in Danish and English.

 How to apply

 You apply to one of the school's eight areas of specialization:

 - Furniture and Spatial Design

 - Production Design

 You application is reviewed by lecturers from the area of specialization for which you are applying.